Integrative Cancer Centers of America

 Currently, hundreds of drugs, drug combinations, and targeted agents are used to treat cancers.
 So how does an oncologist decide which ones to use?
 Typically, they use established regimens developed through randomized clinical trials.
 These regimens are average solutions for the "average" patient.
 Regrettably, average treatments provide average outcomes, with the majority of patients failing to show significant improvement from these protocols.

 Programmed Cell Death is the Key

 Put simply, it is a real-time measure of which drugs cause your cancer cells to die, through a process called programmed cell death.
-By using this approach, we our laboratory can determine the best drugs for each patient before ever receiving them.
+By using this approach, our laboratory can determine the best drugs for each patient before ever receiving them.
 The selection of drugs/agents used for testing are disease-specific and based on your diagnosis and previous treatment history.
-Our oncologists then customize the drugs based upon results of the test.
+Our oncologists then customize the drugs based on the results of the test.
 A standard panel consists of 8-16 drugs/combinations.

 What We Can Do for You